 I’ve been trying to do better about preparing breakfasts we all like.
-So when I saw a pumpkin scone recipe on Pinterest, I thought yeah, I can make that.
+So when I saw a pumpkin scone recipe online, I thought yeah, I can make that.

 It’s super easy and I had all the ingredients already.

 My son is my helper.
 He loves to be in the kitchen!

 I kneaded it and sliced the dough into triangles and sprinkled with cinnamon and sugar.

 Getting the wedges onto the baking sheet was a little tricky.

 The kids loved these!
 Middle sister was in heaven.
 She loves pumpkin anything.

 He wasn’t sure at first, but he liked it after he tried it!

 She loved it!